WyoBio/Wyoming-Computational-Biology-Workshop/01_Bulk_Data_Processing.md

 4. Check the alignment quality.
 5. Obtain the expression values (counts) for each feature (gene or transcript).

 Before starting, we will set up the file system required for smooth processing and load all the necessary modules for the data processing steps.
-Additionally, we will cover processing techniques needed when dealing with several large files.
+Additionally, we will cover parallel processing techniques needed when dealing with several large files.

 ## Setup